-But while Alpecin may not be proven to improve hair loss in real-life patients, there is evidence to support the effectiveness of other caffeinated shampoos.
 In one independent study, subjects used Plantur shampoo over a 6 month period.
-Each patient leftthe shampoo on for the required two minute period.
+Each patient left the shampoo on for the required two-minute period.
 This study was restricted to female sufferers of androgenetic alopecia.
-The results?
-They may surprise you.

 Participants saw a significant improvement in hair strength and hair loss intensity after 6 months of consistent use .
 Another study has shown that men can also benefit from using caffeine shampoo for hair loss .
 So there are a host of benefits to using caffeinated shampoo, including reduced hair loss, and stronger and thicker hair shafts.

 So, should you go out and purchase a bottle of Alpecin from your nearest Boots or Superdrug?
-While few real-life studies have shown its efficacy, the evidence for other caffeine shampoos is promising for hair loss sufferers.
-So let’s take a look at the side effects of long-term use.
+While few real-life studies have shown its efficacy at promoting hair growth, the evidence for other caffeine shampoos is promising for hair loss sufferers.

 Also, long-term use of Alpecin can cause discolouration of the hair, especially if your hair is dyed.
 It can cause lighter hair colours to go browner over time.
 This applies to all caffeine shampoos, so they’re best avoided if you have coloured hair.

-Worried about hair thinning?
+Are you worried about hair thinning?
 Caffeine shampoos like Alpecin aren’t always the best way to counteract hair loss, especially if you have coloured hair or a sensitive scalp.
-Find out if shampoo can cause hair loss.

-If your hair loss is more severe, consider an alternative hair loss treatment like Minoxidil or Finasteride.
+For more severe hair loss, consider an alternative hair loss treatment like Minoxidil, Finasteride, or laser regrowth therapy.
 These solutions are proven to be effective for people experiencing pattern baldness.